GelidCrow/Carloan/README.md

 # Carloan
-Project realized in the accademic year 2014/2015 for the Software Engeneering exam, prof. Ardimento Pasquale.
+A simple car loan management application.
+This was a university project realized in the accademic year 2014/2015 for the Software Engeneering exam, prof. Ardimento Pasquale.